corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 * Attachments
 * Historical network parameters

-### Out of scope assets
+### Out-of-scope assets

 You **cannot** recover these assets using Collaborative Recovery:

 * Confidential identities.
-Private keys can't be recovered from other peers by definition.
-The states that belong to those keys can be recovered however, if the proof of owning the key was shared with the counterparty when the transaction happened.
+By definition, private keys can't be recovered from other peers.
+The states that belong to those keys can, however, be recovered if the proof of owning the key was shared with the counterparty when the transaction happened.
 * Node identity / TLS keys.
 * Node and CorDapp configuration files.
 * CorDapp jars.
 * MQ data.
 * Self-issued but never transacted states.
 However, such states can be unilaterally reissued onto the ledger, as issuances don't require notarization.
 * Off-ledger tables.
 * Observed transactions.
-Transactions that have been shared as a part of **Observers** functionality have to be reprovisioned separately.
+Transactions that have been shared as a part of **Observers** functionality have to be re-provisioned separately.
 * Scheduled states.
 * Any ledger data that has been shared with parties that are not available on the network anymore.

-### Out of scope RPO and RTO guarantees
+### Out-of-scope RPO and RTO guarantees

 Due to the nature of decentralised systems, Collaborative Recovery cannot provide Recovery Point Objective (RPO) and Recovery Time Objective (RTO) guarantees.